SoDOOManiac/So-Doom/README.md

 ## Synopsis

-So Doom is a friendly fork of [Crispy Doom](https://www.chocolate-doom.org/wiki/index.php/Crispy_Doom) that removes the [static limits](https://doomwiki.org/wiki/Static_limits) of the Doom engine, including a singleplayer-optional removal of INTERCEPTS limit.
+So Doom is a friendly fork of [Crispy Doom](https://www.chocolate-doom.org/wiki/index.php/Crispy_Doom) that removes the [static limits](https://doomwiki.org/wiki/Static_limits) of the Doom engine, including a singleplayer-only optional removal of INTERCEPTS limit.

 ## Objectives and features